lankydan/spring-boot-webflux/spring-boot-webflux-multiple-routing-functions.md

 ```
 The bean is now including a reference to the `LocationHandler` so the location route can be setup.
 The problem with this solution is that it requires the code to be coupled together.

-The way around this, as I keep mentioning is very simple, is to create multiple `RouterFunction` beans.
+The way around this, is to create multiple `RouterFunction` beans.
 That's it.
 So, if we create one in the people domain, say `PersonRouter` and one in the location domain named `LocationRouter`, each can define the routes that they need and Spring will do the rest.
 This works because when Spring go to create all the routes it goes through the application context and finds existing or creates any `RouterFunction` beans.

-If we take this information, a tidy solution is to write.
+Using this information we can write the code below.
 ```java
 @Configuration
 public class PersonRouter {